-The inspiration for our Iowa City Skyscrapers page came from Marybeth Slonneger’s amazing book of Iowa City history: Finials – A View of Downtown Iowa City, Marybeth Slonneger, Hand Press, 2015 – pages 186-187 – which features (left to right above) the spires and towers of First United Methodist, Close Hall, Christian Church, City Hall, First Congregational, First Presbyterian, Unity Hall, and St. Mary’s.
-Click here to read more…
+The inspiration for our Iowa City Skyscrapers page came from Marybeth Slonneger’s amazing book of Iowa City history: Finials – A View of Downtown Iowa City – which features these two pages above – the spires and towers of – left to right – First United Methodist, Close Hall, Christian Church, City Hall, First Congregational, First Presbyterian, Unity Hall, and St. Mary’s.
+Click here to read more.

 Kudos to the amazing resources below for the many quotes, photographs, etc. used on this page.

-Here are Marybeth’s other two books on Iowa City history…
+Here are Marybeth’s other three books on Iowa City history…